 - Optional – Or instead of dried fruit, you can add 1/2 cup of chopped walnuts or chopped pecans for a little extra crunch!

-- This multigrain bread recipe uses instant yeast or bread machine yeast.
+- This multigrain bread recipe uses bread machine yeast or instant yeast.
 It does NOT use active dry yeast.

 - Active dry yeast is different from instant yeast & bread machine yeast.
 Instant yeast & bread machine yeast are added directly to the recipe’s ingredients.
 In contrast, active dry yeast must be activated in water/milk before being added to a recipe’s ingredients.
 Many bakers find it quicker to use instant yeast because you just add it to the dry ingredients.
 With active dry yeast, you need to spend roughly 10 minutes “proofing” (activating) the yeast with a liquid & sugar.